AtsukoRuo/note/框架 & 中间件/Docker & k8s/Kubernetes 初步.md

 When you run an application in a container, it sees exactly the file system content you bundled into the container image, as well as any additional file systems you mount into the container.

-container images consist of layers.
-These layers can be shared and reused across multiple images.
+**container images consist of layers**.
+These layers can be shared  across multiple images.
 Layers make image distribution very efficient but also help to reduce the storage footprint of images.
 Docker stores each layer only once.

 ![img](assets/2.8.png)